-Important: Before restoring your iPhone, try to ensure you've backed up your data. iCloud is the preferred method simply because it does not require the device being physically connected to the computer.
-If you can't do this, be aware that you may lose any new content added to your iPhone since the last sync with your computer.
+Before restoring your iPhone, try to ensure you've made a backup. iCloud is the better method, because it doesn't require the device to be connected to iTunes.
+If you can't perform a backup, you may lose any content added since your last sync.

-To restore your iPhone, connect the iPhone to your computer, and in iTunes click on the name of the phone to open its summary page.
-Once this opens there should be a Restore button.
-Click this and it will completely wipe the phone, update and restart it.
+To restore your iPhone, connect it to your computer using the cable.
+Next, in iTunes, click on the name of the phone to open its summary page.
+Once this opens, there should be a Restore button.
+Click this and it will completely wipe the phone, update it and restart it.

 If your device is still not recognised, you may need to put it into 'recovery mode' in order to start the restore process.